dev-msalah/ensek-task/README.md

 # ENSEK Technical Test

 This is my submission for the ENSEK Remote Technical Test.
-This repository contains my submission for the ENSEK Remote Technical Test.
 It is a .NET 9 Web API application that enables users to upload meter reading CSV files, validates them against seeded account data, and stores valid readings in a database.

 ## Overview

-This API accepts CSV uploads of customer meter readings, validates them against existing accounts, and persists valid entries.
+This API accepts CSV files containing customer meter readings, validates them against current accounts, and stores valid entries.

 It includes:

-- API versioning (v1, v2) — only v1 is implemented, the solution is ready for multiple versions
+- API versioning (v1, v2) — only v1 is implemented,  however the solution is ready for several versions.
-- File validation (format, size, content)
+- File validation (format, size and content)
 - Comprehensive validation rules
-- Full test coverage (unit & integration)
+- Complete test coverage (unit and integration).
 - A React + TypeScript frontend for uploading files and viewing results

 ## Features

-- Accepts CSV file uploads via `/meter-reading-uploads`
+- Accepts CSV file uploads `/meter-reading-uploads`
 - Validates:
   - Account existence
   - Meter value format (`NNNNN`)
   - No duplicate readings
   - Prevents older readings than existing ones
 - Returns:
-  - Number of successful/failed readings
+  - The number of successful and failed readings
-  - List of failed rows with reasons
+  - A list of failed rows with reasons
 - Supports API versioning
 - Includes unit and integration tests
-- Frontend UI built with React + Bootstrap
+- Frontend UI built with React + TypeScript
-- Minimal GitHub Actions Workflow
+- Minimal GitHub Actions Workflow with build and test

 ## Technologies Used